 - How to understand the weighted shared DNA details

-The unweighted shared DNA feature was added to Ancestry in the fall of 2020.
+The unweighted shared DNA feature was added to Ancestry in 2020.
 Prior to September, 2020, we could only see the total amount of shared DNA along with the total number of shared DNA segments.

 It is very helpful to have access to the total amount of shared DNA, the size of the longest segment, and the total amount of unweighted shared DNA.
 However, we often have more questions as we get access to more information.